scottbw/analytics-udd/README.md

-# Jisc Learning Analytics Unified Data Definitions v1.3
+# Jisc Learning Analytics Unified Data Definitions v1.3.0

 ##Introduction
-The Unified Data Definitions (UDD) of the Jisc analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, etc. as well as their characteristics.
+The Unified Data Definitions (UDD) of the Jisc analytics project is a vocabulary of the chief data entities of interest to learning analytics: students, courses, modules, and so on, as well as their characteristics.
 The data coded with this vocabulary is typically extracted from the student record system of a particular college or university.

 Along with xAPI recipes, the UDD makes up the core data specification of the Jisc learning analytics architecture.

-##Differences between 1.2 and 1.3
+##Differences between v1.2 and v1.3
-The development of 1.3 involved a number of additions and changes.
-[This overview page](differences.md) provides a mapped listing of each change, with links through to the relevant pages in the UDD 1.2 and 1.3 documentation.
+The development of v1.3 has involved a number of additions and changes.
+[This overview page](differences.md) provides a mapped listing of each change, with links through to the relevant pages in the UDD v1.2 and v1.3 documentation.

 ##Data format
 UDD data must be UTF-8 encoded.
 JSON is the preferred data format, but XML data is also supported.
 Other formats are not supported.